Lawyers Tell You What You Need to Know about Posting on Social Media after a Car Accident in Phoenix

 Even if you are in a tremendous amount of pain, if a picture shows you out and smiling after your injury, the opposition can use it against you.
 The picture doesn't show someone in constant pain because you are an upstanding person and you are trying to deal with it as best you can, but think of this situation and how it could be used against you to claim that you really aren't hurt as seriously as you say you are.

 Since 1996, the Phoenix injury lawyers of Breyer Law Office, P.C. have been successfully practicing all manner of Phoenix injury and wrongful death lawsuits.
-We offer free consultations on all personal injury claims in Phoenix and can walk you through your individual personal injury case and the legal options you have.
+We offer free consultations on all personal injury claims and can walk you through your individual personal injury case and the best legal options you have.
 As experienced personal injury attorneys, The Husband & Wife Law Team can answer all your questions.